Climate Conversation Facilitators Program

 Yes!
 You can choose to host a Conversation at your home with a facilitator leading the Conversation.
 This is a great way to share the load.

 How many Conversations will I need to run?

-We would like the facilitators to kick off their Conversations As soon as they are trained, or earlier if you would like.
-You should run at least one per month, and doing two or more per month will keep you in good practice.
+We would like the facilitators to kick off their Conversations as soon as they are trained.
+You can aim to run at least one per month, and doing two or more per month will keep you in good practice.

 Can I sit in on a real Conversation?

 Yes!
 We will offer the opportunity to attend a ‘real life’ Conversation in the week leading up to the training so you can get a feel for it, and be certain that it’s the right thing for you.
 This will provide you with the understanding for the training.

 We will supply you with everything you need to plan and deliver Climate Conversations.
 This includes: